yyx990803/launch-editor/README.md

 However, both expects env variables like `EDITOR` to be set in order to open files.
 This package infers the editor to open by checking current running processes before falling back to env variables.

-On the other hand,`react-dev-tools` includes many other utilities and dependencies and is thus not suitable for standalone usage.
+On the other hand,`react-dev-utils` includes many other utilities and dependencies and is thus not suitable for standalone usage.

 ## Usage